-ART 115 Drawing I 3 s.h.
+ART 115 Drawing I

 A preliminary course, which concentrates on development of the technical and creative skills necessary to make drawings as expressive visual language.
 Topics will include visual composition, line, value, gesture, volume. and linear perspective.
 Drawings will be made from observed and non-observed subjects.
 Hours of class per week: 4.
 General Education: A.